-- (5) Dr. Lu is a member of the Board and the President and Chief Executive Officer of the Company. - Includes 280,750 shares of Common Stock held in the name of Texastac Investments L.P. and the Lu Family Revocable Trust, and 23,750 shares of Common Stock held in the name of an UTMA (Custodial) Trust.
+- (5) Dr. Lu is a member of the Board and the President and Chief Executive Officer of the Company. - (6) Includes 280,750 shares of Common Stock held in the name of Texastac Investments L.P. and the Lu Family Revocable Trust, and 23,750 shares of Common Stock held in the name of an UTMA (Custodial) Trust.
 Dr. Lu is the co-general partner of Texastac Investments L.P. and a co-trustee of the Lu Family Revocable Trust and UTMA (Custodial) Trust.
-He has voting and investment authority over these shares held. - (7) Includes 7,312 shares of Common Stock held in the name of Stich Family Holdings, LLC.
-Mr. Stich is a member of Stich Family Holdings, LLC and has voting and investment authority over these shares. - (8) Includes 2,089,641 shares that the directors, director-nominees and executive officers have the right to acquire within sixty (60) days after the Record Date, by exercising stock options or the vesting of restricted stock units or restricted stock awards, but excludes an additional 767,540 shares that the directors, director-nominees and executive officers will have the right to acquire upon the exercise of stock options or restricted stock units or restricted stock awards, which may vest in installments more than sixty (60) days after the Record Date. - (9) Includes beneficial ownership of Common Stock in the amount of 98,082 shares owned by executive officers other than NEOs. - (10) These five executive officers, Dr. Keh-Shew Lu, Richard D. White, Mark A. King, Joseph Liu and Edmund Tang, are NEOs.
-See "Compensation Discussion and Analysis Introduction." - (11) Excludes 100,000 shares of Common Stock granted to Dr. Lu on April 14, 2010 subject to certain performance criteria.
+He has voting and investment authority over these shares held. - (7) Excludes 200,000 shares of Common Stock rights previously granted to Dr. Lu subject to certain performance criteria.
 Ultimately 600,000 shares of Common Stock as restricted stock awards will be granted to Dr. Lu in six equal annual installments of 100,000 shares, beginning April 14, 2010 and on each of the five subsequent anniversaries of such date, subject to certain performance criteria.
 See "Executive Compensation Narrative to Summary Compensation Table and Plan-Based Awards Table Employment Agreements."
+The 600,000 shares of Common Stock as restricted stock awards to be granted in installments to Dr. Lu had a grant date fair value of \$11.7 million on April 14, 2010. - (8) Includes 7,312 shares of Common Stock held in the name of Stich Family Holdings, LLC.
+Mr. Stich is a member of Stich Family Holdings, LLC and has voting and investment authority over these shares.

+- (9) Includes 2,410,339 shares that the directors, nominees and executive officers have the right to acquire within sixty (60) days after the Record Date, by exercising stock options or the vesting of restricted stock units or restricted stock awards, but excludes an additional 737,488 shares that the directors, nominees and executive officers will have the right to acquire upon the exercise of stock options or restricted stock units or restricted stock awards, which may vest in installments more than sixty (60) days after the Record Date. - (10) Includes 124,675 shares beneficially owned by executive officers other than NEOs.